mugartec/Swarm-Adventures/sections/architecture.md

 The strategy will be to create one overlay network for each centralized service (database, object store, memory store and reverse proxy).

 As an example, let us assume we have one container for each of Postgres, MinIO and a reverse proxy.
 Then we'll have three overlay networks called `database`, `object-store` and `reverse-proxy`, respectively.
-Now we want to mount service composed by:
+Now suume we want to mount a service composed of:

- - A backend that needs connetion to a database and an object store.
+ - A backend that uses a database and an object store, and is exposed via `service.swarmadventures.com/api`.
- - A frontend that needs to connect to the backend and the reverse proxy.
+ - A frontend bundle that is served via the reverse proxy.

 Then, the conceptual map would look as follows:

 ![Overlay Networks](../images/overlay-networks.png)

-One thing to take into account here is that all applications using the database will form part of the same network.
+One thing to take into account here is that all applications using one service will form part of the same network.
+For example the frontend and backend really don't need to communicate, but they could via the `reverse-proxy` network.
+Moreover, the backends of two unrelated applications could be connected via the `database` network.
 Real paranoids would further isolate different services, but I don't want to create too many networks in my cluster.